-Jerky began (potentially thousands of years ago) with the Native American tribes of North and South America.
-In fact, the word “jerky” came to English from an American-Indian word meaning “dried meat.”
+The origin of jerky can be traced back to the Native American tribes of North and South America.
+In fact, the term “jerky” derives from an American-Indian word that literally translates to “dried meat.”

-Because they were largely nomadic people who could go long periods without fresh food, the American Indians dried meat for preservation.
-They didn’t have refrigeration in those days, so the best way to preserve food was to dry it out with salt and spices and take it with them on their travels.
+Because they were largely nomadic people who sometimes went long periods without fresh food, the American Indians dried meat for preservation.
+They didn’t have refrigeration in those days, so the best way (to preserve food) was to dry it out with salt and spices and take it with them on their travels.

 Jerky eventually reached Europe, where the Europeans continued adjusting the recipes, adding spices and flavorings to improve its taste.

 Today, jerky is as varied as the palates of those who consume dried meat.
 If you’re curious, browse our jerky types section to learn more.

 History of Beef Jerky (Video)

 The origins of beef jerky might surprise some folks.